git-lfs/git-lfs/docs/api/locking.md

 A successful response will list the relevant locks:

-* `ours` - Array of Lock objects matching files that the user is allowed to modify.
+* `ours` - Array of Lock objects currently owned by the authenticated user. modify.
-* `theirs` - Array of Lock objects matching files that the user is not allowed to modify.
+* `theirs` - Array of Lock objects currently owned by other users.
 * `next_cursor` - Optional string cursor that the server can return if there are more locks matching the given filters.
 The client will re-do the request, setting the `cursor` property with this `next_cursor` value.